Exporting and Importing the E-Maj Configuration

 INSERT INTO my_table (my_groups_json)

-The generated JSON structure contains the “tables_groups” attribute described above, preceded by a “_comment” attribute.
+The generated JSON structure contains the “tables_groups” attribute described above, preceded by a _comment attribute.

 {

-"_comment": "Generated on database <db> with E-Maj version <version> at <date_time>, including all tables groups",
+"_comment": "Generated on database <db> with E-Maj version <version> at <date_time>, including all table groups",

 "tables_groups": [